 Of course, that is a lofty goal and you may find yourself asking the question: what can I do from a more localized perspective?

 One step you (or your company) can take is to offer paid internships.
-While some employers may look down upon this idea or see it is an added expense, in reality paid internships are a great investment into a company"s future.
+While some employers may look down upon this idea or see it is an added expense, in reality, paid internships are a great investment in a company"s future.
 Not only are you "giving back" or "paying it forward," by taking on paid interns, you are directly grooming the next generation of employees.

 Finally, if the time comes and you decide to hire an intern, you know that you will be getting an employee that is actually excited and grateful for the opportunity you are providing them.
 That sort of attitude goes a long way in terms of worker efficiency and morale.